Airline meal: 1970s: Budget offerings, celebrity chefs and transnational foodways

 In the 1970s, business class started to be seen as a travel class of its own, with airlines often adopting unique sets of cutlery and plating services to distinguish it from economy class.
 At the same time, budget airlines began to increase in popularity as a low-cost travel option.
 Meals were usually not served unless pre-ordered and paid for, although packets of peanuts would usually be distributed to passengers.
 Southwest Airlines started this practice of serving peanuts mid-flight, although the budget carrier removed this option in 2018, after concerns over peanuts being an allergen surfaced.

 Air France and British Airways were well known for their lavish first class offerings, with caviar, foie gras and champagnes being the norm to be served.
 Both airlines operated the Concorde supersonic airliner where passengers received menus created by celebrity chefs (who even occasionally prepared food in-flight) with 3-6 courses including lobster and truffles served upon Damask table linen with Wedgewood and/or Royal Dalton china, paired with a wine selection from the airline's 12,000-bottle wine cellar.
 Thanks to the near-lack of turbulence at the heights that Concorde operated, “flight attendants could balance trays with 15 glasses and walk along the 16-inch-wide aisle without a ripple”.
 The meal service upon Concorde along with the faster trip justified the high ticket prices (a round trip was $1,500 in 1976 and $12,000 in 2003) as well as offsetting the tight legroom and limited permitted luggage that passengers were afforded on Concorde.

 The spread of transitional trade enabled in-flight caterers to streamline their food production facilities.
 Ingredients from different parts of the world would be flown into a centralised kitchen for cooking and packing, then transported to another city and loaded on board an outbound flight.
 Pan Am was one such airline, with kitchens in resource-rich cities like New York, San Francisco, and Tokyo.

-In 1973, French airline Union de Transports Aeriens became the first air carrier to engage a chef to improve their in-flight menu.
+In 1973, French airline Union de Transports Aériens became the first air carrier to engage a chef to improve their in-flight menu.
 French chef Raymond Oliver was tasked by the airline to overhaul their menus in light of the altered taste buds at high altitudes.
 Oliver increased the amount of salt, sugar and oil used in their recipes, resulting in an almost immediate improvement in taste.